 Liz specialises in litigation, including actions for patent, trade mark, design and copyright infringement, passing off and misleading and deceptive conduct, as well as contractual disputes.
 She also advises clients in relation to these actions, on strategies to resolve disputes and negotiates settlements.
-The technological fields of her clients are very broad and range from beverages to syringes to computer software programs.
+The technological fields of her clients are very broad and range from beverages to medical devices to computer software programs.

 Liz is very familiar with the litigation process, having represented clients in interlocutory and final hearings in many jurisdictions, including the Federal, Federal Magistrates and Full Federal Courts, the Administrative Appeals Tribunal, and the Supreme Courts in Victoria, New South Wales and Queensland.
 Liz worked as a litigation lawyer in Queensland from 1996 until joining the Melbourne office of Davies Collison Cave Law in 2006.
 In 2014 Liz relocated back to Brisbane as part of the expansion of DCC's IP litigation and commercialisation practice in Sydney and Brisbane.